wmeikle33/Click-Through-Rate-Prediction/README.md

+# Summary

+Uses the Avazu CTR Kaggle dataset
+Builds a pipeline to:
+load and downsample / preprocess high-cardinality categorical features train a CTR model (LogReg / GBDT / etc.) evaluate on a validation set using CTR-specific metrics generate a Kaggle-submittable CSV

 # Click-Through Rate (CTR) Prediction

 This repository was generated from the notebook **Click Through Rate Prediction Final Submission.ipynb** and organized into a Python package + CLI scripts.